ChengTseLu/ChengTseLu.github.io/README.md

 More details about converting to edge tpu compatible model ([offical doc](https://coral.ai/docs/edgetpu/compiler/#system-requirements))

 ### Raspberry Pi Implement
+The mask detection model is trained and uploaded in the mask_detection folder
+Run a simple test using following command

+        cd MaskDetectionTempSensing
+        python3 TFlite.py

 ## Part 2: Body Temperature Sensing